Why It Works

 When the heat starts to climb, I try to use my oven as little as possible.
 One of my favorite chilled meals: hiyashi chuka, chilled ramen topped all sorts of goodies and tossed in a bright, simple dressing.

-- 4 servings fresh ramen noodles (about 22 ounces total; see note)
+4 servings fresh ramen noodles (about 22 ounces total; see notes)

-- 4 sticks immitation crab meat, shredded into thin strips
+4 sticks imitation crab meat, shredded into thin strips

 In a large pot of salted boiling water, cook ramen noodles until tender and springy.
 Drain in a colander, rinse under cold running water, and let drip dry.
 Set aside.
 (If they being to clump or stick, run under cold water again to loosen.)